ComedicChimera/chai/docs/Chai Notes/Documentation Layout/The Guide.md

 # The Guide
+**NOTE**: We are switching to a new strategy for documentation.
+This guide may be outdated.

 The guide is intended to be the principle resource for learning Chai.
 It is structured into a series of sequential chapters discussing both different language features and some useful standard library tooling.
 Each chapter also may contain one or more exercises for the reader.
 There will be a separate repository used to store solutions to these exercises.

 ## Chapters